Code defects are not planned; they are accidents that result from an inability to understand execution flow under different input conditions.

 If the InconsistentCustomerException is ever thrown then you will probably have enough information to fix the defect as soon as you see it.

-Decision tables have been around since the 1960s, they are one of the best methods for pro-actively designing sections of code that are based on complex decisions.
+Decision tables have been around since the 1960s, they areone of the best methods for pro-actively designing sections of code that are based on complex decisions.
+(Aside: SDN is based on decision tables, so this is still relevant)

 However, don't include the decision table in a comment unless you plan to keep it up to date (See Comments are for Losers).